Sherwin Tugna: Impeachment participation

-Tugna used his expertise of the law as one of the lead prosecutors during the historic impeachment trial of Chief Justice Renato Corona from January 16 to May 29, 2012.
-His participation was in conjunction with CIBAC Party’s advocacy of good governance and accountability.
+Tugna was one of the lead prosecutors during the impeachment trial of Chief Justice Renato Corona from January 16 to May 29, 2012.

-Vice Mayor of Bocaue (2022–present)
+Vice mayor of Bocaue (2022–present)

-In 2022, he successfully ran for vice mayor of Bocaue under the National Unity Party, alongside his brother-in-law, former Mayor Eduardo "Jon-Jon" Villanueva Jr. He used the nickname "Mr. Mayor Joni" for the official ballot, after his late wife, former Mayor Joni Villanueva.
-Their candidacy, according to Villanueva, is for the late mayor to continue all the projects she has initiated.
+In 2022, he successfully ran for vice mayor of Bocaue under the National Unity Party.
+He used the nickname "Mr. Mayor Joni" for the official ballot, after his late wife, former Mayor Joni Villanueva.

+Tugna ran for vice mayor of Bocaue.
+Joni ran for and was elected mayor of Bocaue, Bulacan, in 2016, and was reelected in 2019.
+She died on May 28, 2020, from bacterial pneumonia.

 Personal life

-Tugna married Eleanor "Joni" J. Villanueva on May 11, 2002.
-The couple is blessed with four children, Eleana Doreen, Joaquin Eduardo, Elia Grace, and Lexi Joy.
-Joni ran for and was elected mayor of Bocaue, Bulacan in 2016.
-She died on May 28, 2020 from bacterial pneumonia.
+Tugna married Eleanor Joni J. Villanueva on May 11, 2002.
+The couple has four children.

-Tugna also serves as President and CEO of ZOE Broadcasting Network, the media arm of Jesus is Lord Church of his father-in-law Eddie Villanueva.
+As an entrepreneur, Tugna owns and manages the Winelean Transport Corp., Bulacan P2P and Quality Hi-Fuel Incorporated.